zurutech/zurutech.github.io/_posts/draft_gitlab_api_calls.md

 Here we go again!

-The target of this tutorial is to create Gitlab charts by your own, by exploiting the Gsheet functionality.
+The target of this tutorial is to create Gitlab charts based on your needs, by exploiting the Gsheet functionality.

-Gitlab is a powerful tool for the development, but for other stakeholders that needs to get and organize data in order to shows charts, could requires an external plugins or the solution which I'm going to describe here.
+Gitlab is a powerful tool for software development, but for other stakeholders, the need to show charts could require external plugins or the free solution which I'm going to describe in this post.

-Part of that, is already reported in this post (expecially the introduction to the Google AppScript Enviroment) [Notifications via Gsheet](https://blog.zuru.tech/scripting/testing/cd/ci/2022/01/20/daily-builds-send-discord-gmail-notifications-via-gsheet)
+The logic is to get desired Gitlab data through the API Calls where the query results can be post-processed and automated into a Gsheet, which includes the possibility to easily create and embed charts.

-##
+I've already reported in this post an example of Gsheet automation via Google AppScript [Notifications via Gsheet](https://blog.zuru.tech/scripting/testing/cd/ci/2022/01/20/daily-builds-send-discord-gmail-notifications-via-gsheet) where you can get a short overview regarding the Coding environment and how it generally works.

-#### Overview
+#### Gitlab API Calls

 In this section, there is a recap of some information retrieved from the other panels (last run, internal statistics, etc.).